donut-party/donut-docs-site/content/docs/system/_index.md

 arbitrary name with no special significance; you can use whatever keywords you want for component group names.

-Under the `:app` component group we have a map of where each key is the name of the component and each value is the component's definition.
+Under the `:app` component group we have a map where each key is the name of the component and each value is the component's definition.
 A component definition specifies the component's behavior.
 In this example, the `:printer` component definition is a map that has two keys, `::ds/start` and `::ds/stop`.